LoginRadius/docs/content/blog/get-started-node-js/index.md

 # Get Started - Node.js

-The tutorial lets you implement LoginRadius user registration, login, profile, and log out to your Node.js based application.
+The tutorial lets you implement LoginRadius user registration, login, profile, and log out for your Node.js based application.